TClark1011/vscode-ace-imports/README.md

 ## Releasing

-Create a new build by running the "build" script.

 To release the extension, run the "release" script, or you can run "pack" to create a `.vsix` file which can be installed manually.

 ## Todo